 06-25-2021, 05:46 AM

 PsychoPy is a Python based stimulus presentation solution.
-It comes with native support for EyeLink eye trackers, and contains a fully featured wrapper for the EyeLink C API via the PyLink library.
-In order to use PyLink with PsychoPy the EyeLink Developers Kit must be installed on the same computer as PsychoPy.
+The PyLink library for Python, which is a fully-featured wrapper for the EyeLink C API, provides full support for EyeLink eye trackers in PsychoPy.
+In order to use PyLink with PsychoPy, the EyeLink Developers Kit must be installed on the same computer as PsychoPy.
 Once the EyeLink Developers Kit is installed you should have full access to all of the available API functions.

 Installation instructions